The best way to manage asthma is to follow an asthma

 quit if you smoke.
 If your friends smoke, don't stand nearby when they light up because

 is a common trigger of asthma attacks.
 If someone in your family smokes, talk with

 Control your environment.
 Environmental triggers, such as dust

-mites and pet dander,
+mites and pet dander, can

-to your doctor about using special mattress and pillow covers.
+your doctor about using special mattress and pillow covers.